Florida legislature passes bill to restrict LGBTQ topics in elementary schools

 The bill, officially called the Parental Rights in Education bill, would prohibit Florida schools from teaching students in kindergarten through third grade about topics involving sexual orientation or gender identity.

 Lessons for older grades would have to be “age appropriate,” which Democrats argue is a vague way of stifling all conversations about LGBTQ issues.
-Republicans downplayed that risk, saying the legislation prevents “planned lessons” but does not ban discussions between students or prevent teachers from answering specific questions from a student.
+Republicans played down that risk, saying the legislation prevents “planned lessons” but does not ban discussions between students or prevent teachers from answering specific questions from a student.

-The measure also allows parents to sue school districts if they feel their child has received an inappropriate lesson.
-Democrats warned that could lead to a wave lawsuits against cash-strapped school systems.
+The measure also allows parents to sue school districts if they feel their children have received inappropriate lessons.
+Democrats warned of a wave lawsuits against cash-strapped school systems.

 “This is a direct attack on the Florida’s LGTBQ community, and that is not okay,” Senate Minority Leader Lauren Book (D) said during Tuesday’s debate.

-The 22-to-17 vote Tuesday, which was largely along party lines, comes after days of emotional debate on school grounds, corporate boardrooms, and in the Florida Senate over the legislation.
+The 22-to-17 vote Tuesday, which was largely along party lines, followed days of emotional debate over the legislation on school grounds, in corporate boardrooms, and in the Florida Senate.

-Last week, students at dozens of Florida schools walked out their classes to protest the legislation.
-Several corporate leaders also spoke out against the legislation.
+Last week, students at dozens of Florida schools walked out of classes to protest the legislation.
+Several corporate leaders also spoke out against it.

-On Monday, during initial debate over the bill on the Senate floor, Sen. Shevrin “Shrev” Jones (D) broke down while urging his colleagues to vote against the legislation.
-Jones, who in 2018 became the Florida Senate’s first openly gay member, spoke about how hard it was for him to come out to his father, who is a pastor in South Florida.
+On Monday, during initial debate over the bill on the Senate floor, Sen. Shevrin “Shev” Jones (D) became emotional while urging his colleagues to vote against the legislation.
+Jones, who in 2018 became the Florida Senate’s first openly gay member, spoke about how hard it had been for him to come out to his father, a pastor in South Florida.

-“It just seems like in politics today, we have gone down a road where we are scared to just step up and makes sure we are not hurting people,” Jones said through tears.
+“It just seems like in politics today, we have gone down a road where we are scared to just step up and make sure we are not hurting people,” Jones said through tears.

 Democrats, meanwhile, remain outraged over comments that DeSantis’s spokeswoman Christina Pushaw made on Twitter last week.
 Pushaw suggested that only “groomers” would oppose the legislation, an apparent reference to child predators.